Compare and RecycleSanta hat

 Poor Battery Life

 Over time, your phone battery will naturally start to degrade, leading to an overall performance drop.
-If you find that your phone doesn’t last the full day and you need to charge it multiple times throughout the day, then you may be needing an upgrade.
+If you find that your phone doesn’t last the full day and you need to charge it multiple times throughout the day, then you may need an upgrade.
 On the other hand, poor battery life doesn't always mean you need a new phone immediately.
 It could be resolved by fitting a new battery into your phone.
-But anyway take it as a warning that poor battery life means replacement, either of the battery itself or an upgrade to a new phone.
+But anyway, take it as a warning that poor battery life means replacement, either of the battery itself or an upgrade to a new phone.

 It Has Malfunctioning Hardware Beyond Repair